Introduction to Control Statement in JavaScript

 }

-The above code contains an expression at the very beginning, which is check and compared with the cases included.
-If the expression passed matches with the case a, the code block inside the case is executed.
-The same applies for case b and n, and when the expression passed matches with none of the cases mentioned, it code enters default case and the code under default case is executed.
+The above code contains an expression at the beginning, checked and compared with the cases included.
+If the expression passed matches with case a, the code block inside the case is executed.
+The same applies to cases b and n, and when the expression passed matches with none of the cases mentioned, it code enters the default case, and the code under the default case is executed.

 2. Iterative Statement

-Looping, for any programming language, is a powerful tool in order to execute a set of instructions, repeatedly, while the expression passed is satisfied.
-A very basic example can be, to print “Hello World” for 10 times.
-Now, writing the same print statement with “Hello world“ for 10 straight times will be time-consuming and will impact the execution time.
-And this is where looping comes handy.
-There are three Iterative statements: WHILE, DO-WHILE and FOR.
+Looping is a powerful tool for any programming language to execute instructions repeatedly while the expression passed is satisfied.
+A basic example can be printing “Hello World” 10 times.
+Writing the same print statement with “Hello world“ for 10 straight times will be time-consuming and impact the execution time.
+And this is where looping comes in handy.
+There are three Iterative statements: WHILE, DO-WHILE, and FOR.
 Let’s understand each with syntax.

 WHILE